28 Black-Owned Lifestyle & Home Decor Brands to Shop

 Started in 2007 by designer and longtime HGTV contributor Jeanine Hays and her husband, Bryan Mason, AphroChic is a brand that focuses on highlighting culture, design, arts and more within the African American community.
 AphroChic originally started as a blog but has since expanded into an interior design firm, magazine, podcast, decor brand — the list goes on.

-Shop AphroChic's pillows, poufs, rugs, wallpaper and lighting, and check out the couple's newest book, REMIX: Decorating with Culture, Objects and Soul, published in 2017.
+Shop AphroChic's pillows, poufs, rugs, wallpaper and lighting, and check out the couple's book, REMIX: Decorating with Culture, Objects and Soul, published in 2017.
 Plus, browse some of our favorite home tours with Jeanine and Bryan right here on HGTV.com.

 Brooklyn natives Kiyanna Stewart and Jannah Handy founded BLK MKT Vintage in 2014.
 The Bed Stuy, Brooklyn shop features collectibles and vintage finds (magazines, decor and more) that represent the richness of Black history.
 Everything is thoughtfully curated by Kiyanna and Jannah, and the collection is available via their brick-and-mortar store, as well as their online shop for non-New Yorkers.

 Bolé Road Textiles is a Brooklyn-based design studio specializing in vibrant home decor with a focus on supporting African artisans.
 Each piece is handwoven in Ethiopia within a fair-trade environment.
 We love their butter-soft throw blankets, but you can also shop everything from cotton bath mats to leather coasters.